aarushi353/aarushi353/README.md

 I am Aarushi Abrol.
 Currently I am serving as a core member at Microsoft Learn Student Chapter - an open source community in campus.
 Apart from this I am a learning Full stack web developer, also a UI and Graphic designer.
 I enjoy taking up complex problems and converting them to creative interface designs.
 I am well inspired by coding  structures and logics and hence strive to code in a better and efficient way each time in any of the assigned projects.

+- 🔭 I’m currently working on <a href="https://github.com/aarushi353/Shoppers-Delight">ShoppersDelight</a>
 - 🌱 I’m currently learning React and Data Structures and Algorithms
 - 👯 I’m looking to collaborate on Front End and Backend Projects
 - 🤔 I’m looking for help with Data Structures and Algorithms